NuevoFoundation/workshops/content/english/microbit/_index.md

 ---
-title: "MicroBit: Coding with mini computers"
+title: "Coding with mini computers"
+skillName: "micro:bit"
 description: "Using MicroBits to learn about JavaScript and hardware"
 date: 2019-07-23T14:54:53-07:00
 difficulty: "Beginner to Intermediate"